-

 Interested households in Luggate and Glenorchy with a smart water meter installed can now access an online water usage dashboard, to accurately see how much water they’re using and when they’re using it.
 And while that’s happening, we can measure whether demand for water changes when residents at a property can see how much water they’re using.

-And in late 2024, we're planning to start work to install smart water meters in Hāwea for properties connected to our water supply.
+And in late 2024, we started work to install smart water meters in Hāwea for properties connected to our water supply.
 For more on the project in Hāwea, click here.

 If the trial is successful, smart water meters could be rolled out more widely across the district.